Transpersonal Psychology (Master's)

 Credits 3

 Entrepreneurial spirit is living from the future and allowing for unknown possibilities and opportunities to emerge in the moment.
 Work from personal vision to develop inner and outer resources to align, ground, and manifest your intention and create a practice or business that serves the community.
-Learn professional strategies for vision and mission clarification and develop a strategic action plan.
+Learn professional strategies for vision and mission clarification and write a strategic business plan.
 Develop marketing strategies through multiple venues such as websites, social media, and collaborative alliances.
+Execute and present a prototype project to test your venture.

 MTP8811: Practicum in Transformative Coaching I